londaro/lurdesondaro/content/authors/admin/_index.md

 ## About Me

-I am Lurdes Ondaro, a PhD fellow in Donostia International Physics Center.
+I am Lurdes Ondaro, a Postdoctoral researcher at the Institute of Astronomy, University of Cambridge.
+Previously, I was a PhD fellow at Donostia International Physics Center.
 In my research, I construct precise models of Large Scale structure statistics, using large cosmological simulations.